 In the summer of 2015, we bought a run down but beautiful farm in Canterbury, NH with the dream of turning it into our self-sufficient homestead and working farm.
-Our goal is to provide our family with real, honestly grown food and share this bounty with our neighbors in Canterbury and the surrounding area.
-We plan to grow vegetables, fruits, and raise pastured poultry, eggs, and eventually other meat animals as we figure out what fits best on our farm.
-Farm shares, vegetable starts, honey and maple products are also in our future plans.
-Our offerings will change as our farm grows but our desire to grow real food will remain steadfast.
+Our goal was to grow real, nutritious food and share this bounty with our neighbors in Canterbury and the surrounding area.
+Our plans have evolved to include vegetables grown in a small market garden, fruits in various spots around the farm, pastured poultry – laying hens, meat chickens and turkeys – and honey bees.
+Our offerings will change as our farm develops but our desire to grow real food will remain.

 "Local" That Is Really Local

 We want be an active part of our adopted home town of Canterbury, NH and plan to sell our products here.
 We won't be expanding to service the Seacoast or Boston markets – that is not our intended business model.
 We want to remain small and local, meeting the food needs of our community and supporting other local businesses whenever possible.
-Since we are located about a mile from the Canterbury Community Farmer's Market, our products won't have to travel far to be in our customers' hands in the freshest condition possible.
+Since we are located about a mile from the Canterbury Community Farmer's Market site and the Canterbury Country Store, our products won't have to travel far to be in our customers' hands in the freshest condition possible.

 Our Growing Philosophy

 Our intent is to build a healthy, biologically diverse soil in which to grow our vegetables, using sustainable and regenerative practices, so that the soil feeds the plants and negates the need for chemical pest control or synthetic fertilizers.
 Should there be a need for pest control, we will use only products approved for use on organic produce.
-We purchase our seeds from regionally local suppliers (in 2018 Johnny's Selected Seeds and High Mowing Organic Seeds), using organic or open-pollinated varieties when possible and never using GMO's.
+We purchase our seeds from regionally local suppliers (in 2020 Johnny's Selected Seeds, High Mowing Organic Seeds and Fedco), using organic or open-pollinated varieties when possible.